vrabbi/tap-workshop/workshop/content/exercises/04-Supply-Chain.md

 2. The ```resources``` section has a sequential list of all the steps in the supply chain.

 To understand what each resource does, you can take a look at the numbered definition files for each step in the supply chain, starting with ```supply-chain-01-source.yaml```

-# Monitoring Supply Chain Execution

-The logs in the bottom terminal window show the progress of supply chain execution.
-When the build is complete, the container images are stored in a Harbor registry, from which deployment operations will pull those images.
-Let's now look at how TAP automates the deployment and execution of our application.
+**Let's now look at how TAP automates the deployment and execution of our application.**